Australians are throwing away food at a phenomenal rate – around 315 kg/per person/per year. That’s almost 1kg per person every day!

 Australian Food Waste

-As eluded to earlier, Australia’s per capita food waste is high.
+As alluded to earlier, Australia’s per capita food waste is high.
 Figure 2 shows a regional comparison.

 The Food Retail and Food Service Food Waste Problem